Consensys/PEEPS/README.md

 [Governance](GOVERNANCE.md)

+## ⚠️ Project Deprecation ⚠️
+This project is deprecated.
+Besu testing is done within Hive and Besu testing suites.

 ## Purpose
 PEEPS is a product integration test suite.
 Tests are written levering a custom DSL that provides concise fluent language at an appropriate level of abstraction from the implementation details.
+Main purpose is to test interop between Besu and GoQuorum.

 Conceptually PEEPS consists of two parts:
 - A DSL (domain specific language) to easily author end to end tests.
 This layer providing the binding between the abstract language and specific implementations for each product.